-- 1. Uganda's laws and policies on termination of pregnancy are often unclear, confusing and contradictory.
-Yet, these laws and policies are more expansive than most believe and opportunities for increasing access to safe abortion services exist within the current legal and policy framework. - The Ugandan Constitution does not prohibit abortion.
-Art.
-22(2) which states that "No person has the right to terminate the life of an unborn child except as may be authorised by law" does not preclude access to termination of pregnancy; it simply requires a legal framework to do so. - 3.
-The Ugandan Constitution contains key provisions that can be used to ensure access to safe and legal abortion services and post-abortion care.1 The Constitution affirms the importance of respecting human dignity, protecting people from inhuman treatment,2 and according women full and equal dignity.3 International and regional human rights standards have established that access to safe and legal abortion and post-abortion care is essential to protecting women's most fundamental human rights. - 4.
+- 1. Uganda's laws and policies on termination of pregnancy are unclear, confusing, and often contradictory.
+Yet, these laws and policies are more expansive than most believe, and the current legal and policy framework offers ample opportunities for increasing access to safe abortion services. - 2.
+The Ugandan Constitution does not prohibit abortion.
+Article 22(2), which states that "[n]o person has the right to terminate the life of an unborn child except as may be authorised by law," does not preclude access to termination of pregnancy; it simply requires a legal framework to do so. - 3.
+The Ugandan Constitution contains key provisions that can be used to ensure access to safe and legal abortion services and post-abortion care.
+The Constitution affirms the importance of respecting human dignity, protecting people from inhuman treatment, and according women full and equal dignity.
+International and regional human rights standards have established that access to safe and legal abortion and post-abortion care is essential to protecting women's most fundamental human rights. - 4.
 There is no absolute prohibition on termination of pregnancy in Uganda.
 It is permitted to preserve the life and health of the pregnant woman.
 Health is defined to include both physical and mental health.
-This understanding was made clear in the widely recognized English case of Rex v.
-Bourne (1938).
-This case has been widely affirmed throughout the Commonwealth, including by the East African Court of Appeal in Mehar Singh Bansel v.
+This understanding was made clear in the widely recognized English case Rex v.
+Bourne (1938)-a case that has been affirmed throughout the Commonwealth, including by the East African Court of Appeal in Mehar Singh Bansel v.
 R (1959). - Rex v.
-Bourne was the first case that addressed the grounds upon which an abortion could legally be provided in the U.K.4

-This case has had a profound and lasting impact on the legal regimes of former British colonies and Commonwealth countries.
-Most colonies, Uganda included, had-and continue to have-an abortion provision essentially identical to the one at issue in Rex v.
-Bourne in their penal codes and, under common law principles, can look to British case law as an authoritative interpretation of that law.5 In Bourne, Judge Macnaghten reasoned that the use of the word "unlawfully" in the provisions criminalizing abortion in the English Offences Against the Person Act-similar to Sections 141-143 of Uganda's Penal Codewas intentional and suggested that there were circumstances under which abortion could be "lawfully" procured.
+Bourne was the first case to address the grounds upon which an abortion could legally be provided in England.4 This case has had a profound and lasting impact on the legal regimes of former British colonies and Commonwealth countries.
+Most colonies, Uganda included, had-and continue to have-an abortion provision nearly identical to the one at issue in Rex v.
+Bourne in their penal codes and, under common-law principles, can look to English case law as an authoritative interpretation of that law.5 In Bourne, Judge Macnaghten reasoned that the use of the word "unlawfully" in the provisions criminalizing abortion in the English Offences Against the Person Act-similar to sections 141-143 of Uganda's Penal Code-was intentional and suggested that there were circumstances under which abortion could be "lawfully" procured.
 He then reasoned that a life exception had always been implicit in the provisions criminalizing abortion and found that a "reasonable view" of preserving a pregnant woman's life included preserving her mental and physical health.
-In essence, Bourne created an explicit life and mental and physical health exception to the criminalization of abortion in the United Kingdom.

-- In 1959, the East African Court of Appeal, which had jurisdiction over the territory of Uganda, affirmed the Bourne decision in Mehar Singh Bansel v.
-R, an abortion case on appeal from the Supreme Court of Kenya.6 - 5.
-The Ugandan government itself acknowledges that the law on termination of pregnancy contains a life and mental and physical health exception.
-This was the position of the Permanent Secretary at the Ministry of Health in response to a survey distributed by the Commonwealth Secretariat in 1976,7 the Solicitor General in a 2002 legal memo to the Director General of Health Services at the Ministry of Health.8 and the Ministry of Health in its 2001 National Training Curriculum for Health Workers on Adolescent Health and Development, 2006 National Policy Guidelines and Service Standards for Sexual and Reproductive Health and Rights and 2007 Management of Sexual and Gender Based Violence Survivors (Trainees' Handbook).
+In essence, Bourne created an explicit life and mental and physical health exception to the criminalization of abortion. - In 1959, the East African Court of Appeal, which had jurisdiction over the territory of Uganda, affirmed the Bourne decision in Mehar Singh Bansel v.
+R, an abortion case on appeal from the Supreme Court of Kenva.6 - The Ugandan Government acknowledges that the law on termination of pregnancy contains a life and mental and physical health exception.
+This was the position of the Permanent Secretary at the Ministry of Health in response to a survey distributed by the Commonwealth Secretariat in 1976;7 the Solicitor General in a 2002 legal memo to the Director General of Health Services at the Ministry of Health;8 and the Ministry of Health in its 2001 National Training Curriculum for Health Workers on Adolescent Health and Development, 2006 National Policy Guidelines and Service Standards for Sexual and Reproductive Health and Rights, and 2007 Management of Sexual and Gender Based Violence Survivors.